Preclinical WebsiteClinical Website

 Here, we explore the human TDP-43 expression in neurons and the neuroinflammatory response in a coronal brain section from this model.

-This multiplex immunofluorescence (mIF) image was generated by immunostaining for hTDP-43, GFAP, Iba-1, and counterstained with the DAPI nuclear stain.
+The multiplex immunofluorescence (mIF) images were generated by immunostaining for hTDP-43, GFAP, Iba-1, and counterstained with the DAPI nuclear stain.
 Tissue sections were digitized using a high-throughput slide scanner and were processed using Biospective's PERMITSTM software platform.

 To navigate though this Image Story, you can use the arrows and/or the Table of Contents icon in the upper right corner of this panel.